-Widening Access for Under Represented Groups
+Widening Access for Underrepresented Groups

-Our Higher Education student population is small but very ethnically diverse including large proportion of Black, Asian and Minority Ethnic (BAME) students.
+Our Higher Education student population is small but very ethnically diverse including considerable proportion of Black, Asian, and Minority Ethnic (BAME) students.
 This helps to set us apart from most other institutions and highlights our commitment to widening access.
-For the 2019-20 academic year 59% of our Higher Education students were from a BAME group and 41% were in the white British or other white groups.
-Of the students in the BAME category 86% achieved their HNC or HND in 2019-20.
+For the 2022-23 academic year 60% of our Higher Education students were from a BAME group and 40% were in the white British or other white groups.
+Of the students in the BAME category 100% achieved their HNC or HND (Higher National Diploma) in 2022-23.

-In the 2021-22 academic year 100% of our Higher Education students who declared a learning difficultly, disability or health issue achieved their qualification.
+In the 2022-23 academic year 100% of our Higher Education students who declared a learning difficultly, disability or health issue achieved their HNC or HND (Higher National Diploma) qualification in 2022-23.

-Widening Access and Participation Goals 2022-23
+Widening Access and Participation Goals 2023-24